WELCOME TO YEAR THREE

 Our topic this half term is...

-What will we be learning about Urban Pioneers?
+What will we be learning about during the topic Temors?

 Spellings - Weekly spellings will be given out on a Friday for children to practise at home.
 They will also practise these at school and complete a spelling dictation the following Thursday.

-Times tables - Children have a log in to access the Times Table Rockstars website which is a fantastic way of practicing their 2, 3, 4, 5, 6, 8 and 10 times tables.
+Times tables - We expect children to be learning their times tables several times each week.
+Children have a log in to access the Times Table Rockstars website which is a fantastic way of practicing their 2, 3, 4, 5, 6, 8 and 10 times tables.
 Each week children will complete a times table challenge in school to work through the maths awards - practising their fluency at home will prepare them for this.

 Extra homework - If children wish to complete extra activites at home, we have a homework menu linked to our current topic.
 Children can choose to complete any of the exciting activites and we would love to share their work in class.